Brigham and Women’s Hospital

 Number of Physicians: 5

-Hyperthermic intraperitoneal chemotherapy (HIPEC) is a two-step treatment for peritoneal mesothelioma.
-Doctors first use cytoreductive surgery to remove tumors.
-Then, they wash the abdomen with heated chemo drugs.
+Hyperthermic intraperitoneal chemotherapy is a 2-step procedure to treat peritoneal mesothelioma.
+Doctors first use cytoreductive surgery to remove tumors, and then they wash the abdomen with heated chemo drugs.
 This method kills the remaining cancer cells.

-CRS with HIPEC works better than standard chemo for peritoneal mesothelioma.
+Using tumor-removing surgery with HIPEC works better than using standard chemo alone.
 It also has fewer side effects.
-Traditional chemotherapy affects the whole body (systemic).
+Traditional chemo affects the whole body.
 HIPEC only uses local chemotherapy.
 It targets the cancer’s specific location.
 Also, HIPEC heats the chemotherapy drugs.
 This lets cancer cells absorb them better.

-Research shows for some patients minimally invasive CRS may be a good option.
+Research shows that for some patients minimally invasive cytoreductive surgery may be a good option.
 This is true for those with a low peritoneal cancer index.
 Some studies say that less invasive surgery leads to shorter hospital stays.
 There are also fewer surgical complications.

-Right after surgery, mesothelioma doctors use heated chemo to kill any remaining peritoneal mesothelioma cancer cells.
+Right after surgery, mesothelioma doctors use heated chemo.
+It kills any remaining cancer cells in the peritoneum.
 Chemo drugs bathe tissue in the abdominal cavity.
 A HIPEC machine heats the chemotherapy drugs.
-It then circulates them through the abdomen using catheters.
+It then uses catheters to circulate them through the abdomen.
 The machine pumps the drugs into and out of the body.

-The procedure usually takes 1 hour to deliver chemotherapy.
+It usually takes 1 hour to deliver the chemo.
 Once HIPEC is complete, surgeons drain the drugs.
-They then rinse the abdomen with saline before closing the incisions.
+They rinse the abdomen with saline, then close the incisions.

 Gain access to top mesothelioma doctors and get help scheduling appointments.

-Connect NowThe risk of side effects from chemotherapy and HIPEC for peritoneal mesothelioma is 4.5% to 19%.
+Connect NowThe risk of side effects from chemo and HIPEC for peritoneal mesothelioma is 4.5% to 19%.
 HIPEC surgery usually has fewer and milder side effects than chemo.

-Most chemotherapy side effects are minor.
+Most chemo side effects are minor.
 But serious complications can occur.
 In some patients, HIPEC can cause kidney and liver damage.
 It may also lead to metabolic imbalances and bone marrow suppression.
-Other issues can affect the digestive and circulatory systems.
+Both the digestive and circulatory systems can be affected.

 Serious HIPEC complications are rare.
 However, there can be bleeding, clots, infections, and sepsis.
 There can also be leaks in the intestines, kidney failure and pancreatitis.